-Thank you for taking the time to read the 2021Annual Security Report and Annual Fire Safety Report (AFSR).
-The AFSR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at the University of New Hampshire, Franklin Pierce School of Law Concord.
+Thank you for taking the time to read the 2022 Annual Security Report and Annual Fire Safety Report (AFSR).
+The AFSR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at the University of New Hampshire, Franklin Pierce School of Law in Concord, New Hampshire.
 Within this guide you will find crime statistics for the previous three calendar years, statistics for on-campus residential housing fires for the previous three calendar years, campus safety and disciplinary policies, alcohol and drug policies, and policies that specifically address prevention of and response to sexual assault, domestic violence, dating violence, and stalking.

-While UNH Franklin Pierce School of Law, located in Concord, is generally a safe place to study and work, it is not without the challenges that other institutions of similar size and scope face.
-There are many resources available to help you make informed decisions about your safety and security at UNH Franklin Pierce School of Law.
+While the UNH Franklin Pierce School of Law is generally a safe place to study and work, it is not without the challenges that other institutions of similar size and scope face.
+There are many resources available to help you make informed decisions about your safety and security at the UNH Franklin Pierce School of Law.
 The UNH Police Department is active on Instagram, Facebook, and Twitter.
-UNH communicates to staff, students, faculty and guests through press releases regarding incidents happening in or around campus.
-We also provide multiple community events such as Citizen Police Academy, RAD (women's self-defense training) and coffee with a cop.
+UNH communicates to staff, students, faculty and guests through Rave alerts, directed communication and press releases regarding incidents happening in or around campus.
+We also provide multiple community events such as Citizen Police Academy, Rape Aggression Defense (women's self-defense training) and Coffee with a Cop.

-By making yourself familiar with UNH Franklin Pierce Law School safety and security policies you are taking a significant step in protecting yourself and your community.
+By making yourself familiar with the UNH Franklin Pierce School of Law safety and security policies you are taking a significant step in protecting yourself and your community.
 This AFSR contains a great deal of resources for students and employees who are in crisis, and we encourage you to reach out should you or someone else need our assistance.